Manc/kohana-log-database/README.md

 You can remove or comment it out if you no longer need it.
 To enable the database log writer add the following line *after* loading the module via `Kohana::modules()`:

 	Kohana::$log->attach(new Log_Database('logs'));

+The parameter of the constructor of class `Log_Database` represents the table name used for logging.